Aldrin: Toxicity

 In addition to these studies, breast cancer risk studies were performed demonstrating a significant increased breast cancer risk.
 After comparing blood concentrations to number of lymph nodes and tumor size a 5-fold higher risk of death was determined, comparing the highest quartile range in the research to the lower quartile range.
-Young children are also more susceptible to the drug, causing severe generalized convulsions.

 Effects on animals

 Most of the animal studies done with aldrin and dieldrin used rats.
 High doses of aldrin and dieldrin demonstrated neurotoxicity, but in multiple rat studies also showed a unique sensitivity of the mouse liver to dieldrin induced hepatocarcinogenicity.
-Furthermore, Aldrin treated rats demonstrated an increased post-natal mortality, in which adults showed an increased susceptibility to the compounds compared to children in rats.
+Furthermore, aldrin treated rats demonstrated an increased post-natal mortality, in which adults showed an increased susceptibility to the compounds compared to children in rats.

 Environmental impact and regulation

 Like related polychlorinated pesticides, aldrin is highly lipophilic.
 Its solubility in water is only 0.027 mg/L, which exacerbates its persistence in the environment.
 It was banned by the Stockholm Convention on Persistent Organic Pollutants.
 In the U.S., aldrin was cancelled in 1974.
 The substance is banned from use for plant protection by the EU.